janeijones/ReadMe-Generator/README.md

 ## Description
-Command-line input used to generate a readme with accompanying license and details.
+Command-line input used to generate a README.md file with accompanying license and details.

 ## Table of Contents
 - [Installation](#installation)